Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Discuss the characteristics, themes, and contributing factors of the Harlem Renaissance.

-The cultural and political Harlem Renaissance produced novels, plays, poems, music, dance and other artwork that represented the flowering of a distinctive African-American expression.
+The cultural and political Harlem Renaissance produced visual art, novels, plays, poems, music and dance that represented the flowering of a distinctive African-American expression.

 Along with the artists, political leaders such as Marcus Garvey founded potent philosophies of black self-determination and unity among black communities in the United States, the Caribbean, and Africa.